- Things to Know

 Zika virus (sometimes termed Zika fever) is a Flavivirus that is related to dengue, West Nile, yellow fever, and Japanese encephalitis viruses (Flaviviridae); the viruses are transmitted to humans by mosquito bites and produce a disease that lasts a few days to a week.
 Common symptoms include fever, rash, joint pain, and conjunctivitis (redness of the eyes).
-In Brazil, the viral infection has been linked to birth defects (mainly small head and small brain size, termed microcephaly) in babies (newborns) whose mothers became infected with Zika virus during their pregnancy.
-The CDC reported that researchers now conclude from new data published in the New England Journal of Medicine in April 2016, that Zika virus is responsible for (causes) microcephaly and other serious brain defects.
+In Brazil, the viral infection has been linked to birth defects (mainly small head and small brain size, termed microcephaly) in babies (newborns) whose mothers became infected with the Zika virus during their pregnancy.
+The CDC reported that researchers now conclude from new data published in the New England Journal of Medicine in April 2016, that the Zika virus is responsible for (causes) microcephaly and other serious brain defects.
 According to CDC Director Dr. Tom Frieden and other experts, these findings should serve as a warning to the U.S. to take Zika virus infections very seriously.

-The WHO (World Health Organization) declared Zika virus infections as a public-health emergency in February 2016, after Zika virus had been reported transmitted to humans in 62 countries worldwide.
+The WHO (World Health Organization) declared Zika virus infections as a public-health emergency in February 2016, after the Zika virus had been reported transmitted to humans in 62 countries worldwide.

 What is the history of Zika virus outbreaks?

 Zika virus (ZIKV) was first isolated and identified in the Zika Forest of Uganda in 1947.
 Studies suggest that humans in that area of Africa could also have been infected with the virus.
-From 1951-1981, blood tests showed evidence of Zika virus infections in many other African countries and Indonesia (Tanzania, Egypt, Sierra Leone, Malaysia, Thailand, and the Philippines, for example), and researchers found that transmission of the virus to humans was done by mosquitoes (Aedes aegypti).
-In 2007, the virus was detected in Yap Island, the first report that the virus spread outside of Africa and Indonesia to Pacific Islands.
-The virus has continued to spread to North, Central, and South America (Mexico, Columbia, Brazil, and into the Caribbean islands from Aruba to Jamaica).
+From 1951 to 1981, blood tests showed evidence of Zika virus infections in many other African countries and Indonesia (Tanzania, Egypt, Sierra Leone, Malaysia, Thailand, and the Philippines, for example), and researchers found that transmission of the virus to humans was done by mosquitoes (Aedes aegypti).
+In 2007, the virus was detected on Yap Island, the first report was that the virus spread outside of Africa and Indonesia to Pacific Islands.
+The virus has continued to spread to North, Central, and South America (Mexico, Columbia, Brazil, and the Caribbean islands from Aruba to Jamaica).
 The most recent outbreaks have been noted in Puerto Rico, Cape Verde Islands, and a large ongoing outbreak is occurring in Brazil that started in May 2015 and is ongoing.
-The first isolation of Zika virus in the U.S. occurred in January 2016 in Harris County (Houston), Texas, from an individual who became infected in El Salvador in November and returned to Texas.
+The first isolation of the Zika virus in the U.S. occurred in January 2016 in Harris County (Houston), Texas, from an individual who became infected in El Salvador in November and returned to Texas.
 Although there have not been documented mosquito transmissions in the U.S., Texas and other states have two mosquito strains (Aedes aegypti and Aedes albopictus) that could be capable of transmitting the viruses (see maps below).
 The CDC also reports 354 individuals who had locally acquired infection (acquired through mosquito bites) in the U.S. territories (Puerto Rico and the U.S. Virgin Islands) and 346 travel-associated infections in the U.S. as of Apr.
 6, 2016, but none due to mosquito bites in the U.S. The CDC expects these numbers to steadily increase.